 Located in Central Virginia, one hour south of Washington D.C. and three hours from Gettysburg and Williamsburg, Fredericksburg is the perfect place to make your battlefield base camp.

 The downtown hotels along Caroline Street, Fredericksburg’s main street, are within easy walking distance of most shops and restaurants and are an excellent choice from where you can explore.

-The Fredericksburg area battlefields are a must-see whether you’re new to Civil War history or a longstanding Civil War aficionado.
+The Fredericksburg, VA battlefields are a must-see whether you’re new to Civil War history or a longstanding Civil War aficionado.

 If you have any questions about the below tour options, please get in touch.